"Honey - We Shrunk the Kids" - Bob Dylan, Morgan Wallen, & Classical Artists - Give Clues

 A line echoing through a repetitious cycle - where we are born ignorant - to generations of ignorant - where nobody is allowed to possess the information they need - subjects to a elite class of “know it alls” who also know nothing .

-This reflects back on my post discussing recursive loops I which we are caught like bud I a spiders web - repeating the same bad thoughts and actions - and reaping the same bad results.
+This reflects back on my post discussing recursive loops I which we are caught like bug in a spiders web - repeating the same bad thoughts and actions - and reaping the same bad results.

 The very simplest definition of insanity.